hannobraun/stack-assembly/README.md

 Here we pass `0` as `jump_if`'s condition, which makes it do nothing.
 As a result, this whole script ends after `jump_if` and leaves no values on the stack.

 Control flow is the most complex part of this design, and also one I easily could have overcomplicated.
 To counteract that, I made it as simple as I could, using an approach inspired by assembly languages.
-Here, StackAssembly derives the second part of its name.
+From this and its untyped nature, StackAssembly derives the second part of its name.

 ## Memory